-If you feel that your perpetrator doesn’t have the money to compensate you in a civil lawsuit, another option is to make an application to the CICA, or the the Criminal Injuries Compensation Authority.
+If you feel that your perpetrator does not have the cash to compensate you in a civil lawsuit, another option is to make an application to CICA, or the the Criminal Injuries Compensation Authority.
 CICA is a government-funded organisation that makes payments to the victims of violent crime, including sexual assault and rape.

-Last year, CICA awarded approximately 40 million pounds worth of compensations to victims of sexual crime.
+Last year, CICA awarded approximately £40 million worth of compensations to victims of sexual crime.
 Click here to view the spreadsheet.

 But what if you had given your consent, but you felt pressured into doing so?
 According to a downloadable online guide by CohenCramer Solicitors, you can still be a victim if you were coerced into giving your consent.
-This could be the offer of promotion in return for sex or the refusal of promotion if you don’t agree to sex.
+This could be an offer of promotion in return for sex or the refusal of promotion if you do not agree to sex.
 To put it simply, if a position of power is abused, you are entitled to pursue compensation.
-However, if you decide to do so, you will need to show that you were pressured into giving consent.
+However, you will need to show that you were pressured into giving consent.

 Whatever the situation may be, workplace harassment should be a thing of the past.
-If you are- or have been- in this situation, you deserve to know your rights.
-It’s about time we end the silence.
+If you are– or have been– in this situation, you deserve to know your rights.
+It is about time we end the silence.

 *DISCLAIMER: The Voice of London does not claim to be legal professionals.
 This article should not be taken as legal advice.
 Please seek the advice of a professional legal solicitor.